tranqv/Numerical-Recipes-in-C/README.md

 You can see how to compile and link your program to the library.
 You can change everything inside the script sh.make.dev.

+One more thing: all real numbers are compiled with double precision (i.e., 8 bytes).
+Make your own setting for that in src/nrc_types.h !

 Enjoy coding!